MailTape/MailTape-v1/_posts/2014-05-25-Grey-Reverend.md

 ---

 <p id="introduction">
 This Morning, a warm voice will wake you up.
-We are very pleased to introduce you to Grey Reverend.
-His selection perfectly reflects the emotions he brought in his own music.
+We are very pleased to introduce you to [Grey Reverend](https://soundcloud.com/grey-reverend "Grey Reverend Soundcloud Page").
+His selection perfectly reflects the emotions he brings in his own music.
 We hope you'll like it.</p>

 # The ingredients of a modern bluesman

-Grey Reverend is a very singular artist.
-Signed on the label Ninja Tune, he released two album full of smoothness and poetry.
-His voice revealed to be a perfect fit for some really cool collaborations.
+[Grey Reverend](http://ninjatune.net/artist/grey-reverend#.U392AZR_uBA "Grey Reverend's Page on Ninja Tune ") is a very singular artist.
+Signed on the label [Ninja Tune](http://ninjatune.net/ "Ninja Tune Website"), he released two album full of smoothness and poetry.
+His voice revealed to be a perfect fit for some really cool [collaborations](http://ninjatune.net/release/bonobo/first-fires).
 Also don't miss an opportunity to see him live.
 That being said, finish your breakfast and go listening to him, he'll made your sunday...

 # His morning selection